 We didn’t go all the way to Salerno where the Amalfi drive ends.
 It is supposed to take 60–75 min.
-As you make your way east on the Amalfi Coast toward Salerno, you’ll pass though several more small villages – Atrani, just beyond Amalfi, is the cutest—and a few sprawling resort towns, like Maiori and Minori, with nice beaches lined by low-rise hotel blocks that are favored by Italians on week-long packaged vacations.
+As you make your way east on the Amalfi Coast toward Salerno, you’ll pass through several more small villages – Atrani, just beyond Amalfi, is the cutest—and a few sprawling resort towns, like Maiori and Minori, with nice beaches lined by low-rise hotel blocks that are favored by Italians on week-long packaged vacations.

 Amazing places to stay on the Amalfi Coast

 If you are not doing a 3 or 4 day road trip on the Amalfi coast, these are some nice places to stay along the way.
-We are hoping to go back someday and do the Amalfi coast drive on a slower pace.
+We are hoping to go back someday and do the Amalfi coast drive at a slower pace.

 Places to stay in Amalfi – Rifugio degli Dei, a country house with lovely views

-Places to stay in Capri – Caesar Augustus in Ana Capri – Once a summer house of a Russian Prince, it is now a boutique hotel with killer views.
+Places to stay in Capri – Caesar Augustus in Ana Capri.
+Once a summer house of a Russian Prince, it is now a boutique hotel with killer views.
 The hotel, perched on a cliff over the sea in a breathtaking position in Capri, offers from everywhere one of the most beautiful views in the world.